St Ives, Cornwall: Fishing

 From medieval times fishing was important at St Ives; it was one of the most important fishing ports on the north Cornish coast.
 The original pier's construction date is unknown but the first reference to St Ives having a pier was in 1478 in William Worcester's 'Itinerary'.
 The pier was re-built by John Smeaton between 1766 and 1770 after falling into disrepair.
 It was lengthened at a later date.
 The octagonal lookout with a cupola belongs to Smeaton's design.

-A. K. Hamilton Jenkin describes how the St Ives fisherman strictly observed Sunday as a day of rest.
+A. K. Hamilton Jenkin describes how the St Ives fishermen strictly observed Sunday as a day of rest.
 St Ives was a very busy fishing port and seining was the usual method of fishing.
 Seining was carried out by a set of three boats of different sizes, the largest two carrying seine nets of different sizes.
 The total number of crew was seventeen or eighteen.
-However this came to an end in 1924.
+However, this came to an end in 1924.
 In the decade 1747–1756 the total number of pilchards dispatched from the four principal Cornish ports of Falmouth, Fowey, Penzance, and St Ives averaged 30,000 hogsheads annually (making a total of 900 million fish).
 Much greater catches were achieved in 1790 and 1796.
 In 1847 the exports of pilchards from Cornwall amounted to 40,883 hogsheads or 122 million fish while the greatest number ever taken in one seine was 5,600 hogsheads at St Ives in 1868.
 The bulk of the catch was exported to Italy: for example, in 1830, 6,400 hogsheads were sent to Mediterranean ports.
 From 1829 to 1838, the yearly average for this trade was 9,000 hogsheads.

 While commercial fishing is much reduced, the harbour is still in use, often for recreational boating, tourist fishing and day trips to the nearby seal colonies on the Carrack Rocks and other locations along the coast.
 Recently, a class of Victorian fishing boat unique to St Ives, known as a "jumbo," has been replicated by boatbuilder Jonny Nance to celebrate the town's maritime heritage.
 Today's jumbos are operated by the St Ives Jumbo Association.